-- 3.8.2.2 The cylinders shall be placed vertically in rows on the pads, which may be made of wood and shall be accessible for inspection and checking of the amount of carbon dioxide contained therein.
+- 3.8.2.2 The cylinders shall be placed vertically in rows on the pads which may be made of wood and shall be accessible for inspection and checking of the amount of carbon dioxide contained therein.
 Each cylinder shall be marked with its ordinal number.
-Pilot cylinders shall be fitted in the fire extinction station.
-Pilot cylinders (carbon dioxide of no more than 7 kg, compressed air or nitrogen) used for remote release may be placed at the fire stations or in the enclosures of the ship's internal spaces. - 3.8.2.3 A pipe connecting a cylinder with a manifold shall be as a rule seamless and made of red copper.
+Pilot cylinders shall be coated with a distinguished paint and be fitted in the fire extinction station.
+Pilot cylinders (carbon dioxide of at least 7 kg, compressed air or nitrogen) used for remote release may be placed at the fire stations or in the enclosures of the ship's internal spaces. - 3.8.2.3 A pipe connecting a cylinder with a manifold shall be as a rule seamless and made of red copper.
 But use of special flexible hoses made of approved materials is permitted.